When people with chronic back pain come to see Ryan Brown for physical therapy, they are often surprised at what the sessions are like.

 Because of a law called Physical Therapy Direct Access, patients can see PSPs directly, without a doctor referral.
 But many UPMC patients only know about PSP care because their doctor has suggested they give it a try.

-“We connect with primary care doctors for each Direct Access patient,” says Shane Conley, CRS PSP program director, “The CRS PSP can help patients navigate the health care system and weigh costs, which can be challenging for many patients.”
+“We connect with primary care doctors for each Direct Access patient,” says Shane Conley, PSP program director, UPMC Rehabilitation Institute.
+“A PSP can help patients navigate the health care system and weigh costs, which can be challenging for many patients.”

 Never Miss a Beat!